What is LPG Gas? – Liquefied Petroleum Gas – Explained in Detail

 • Heavier than Air – In gaseous form, LPG settles near the ground, increasing the risk of fire if leaked in enclosed areas.

-Due to its versatility, LPG is used across multiple sectors:
+what is LPG fuel?
+Due to its versatility, liquefied petroleum gas LPG is used across multiple sectors:

 1. Domestic Use